FameBit gets $1.5M to democratize sponsored content on YouTube, connecting long-tail brands and creators

 - FameBitEasiest Way to Find, Hire and Work with YouTube Influencers

-FameBit self-service marketplace connects Brands with YouTube influencers to create original video content that is shared with millions of engaged viewers on YouTube.
+FameBit self-service marketplace connects Brands to YouTube influencers to create original video content that is shared with millions of engaged viewers on YouTube.